We Do Business for Good

-The stone floor in the entryway and the Robert F. Incorvaia Family Atrium of Warren Hall was repurposed from the marble partitions of the buildings original bathrooms.
+The stone floor in the entryway and the Robert F. Incorvaia Family Atrium of Warren Hall was repurposed from the marble partitions of the building's original bathrooms.

 Carpeting featured throughout Warren Hall, including this classroom, is made from recycled materials.